Turbo Takeaways

 You’ll need a plan to pay off your credit card debt as soon as possible to minimize your costs.
 If you’re using a 0% APR credit card, you’ll have to pay off your balance during that period to avoid interest charges.
 Calculate the monthly payment you’ll need to make to clear off your credit card balance to see if you can afford it.

 If you feel you can afford to pay that much each month, it makes sense to reap the benefits of a credit card.
-If not, you’ll be left paying the high-interest Standard APR on the remaining balance on the card until it’s paid off.
+If not, you’ll be left paying the high-interest standard APR on the remaining balance on the card until it’s paid off.

-Alternatives To Using a Credit Card to Buy a Car
+Alternatives to Using a Credit Card to Buy a Car

 Get a Car Loan